AndyBettger/Plexamp-NFC-Listener/README.md

 ## 🔧 Quick Setup (Optional `setup.sh` Script)

-Once the hardware is setup with a fresh install of Raspberry Pi OS, and for most cleanish Raspberry Pi setups, you can use the provided [`setup.sh`](./setup.sh) script to automate the entire installation process.
+Once the hardware is setup with a fresh install of Raspberry Pi OS, and for most clean Raspberry Pi setups, you can use tgp-2's Plexamp Headless setup script and then run the provided [`setup.sh`](./setup.sh) script to automate the remaining installation.

 This is especially helpful for fresh installs or if you want to get up and running quickly.

-### 🛠️ What the script does
+### 🛠️ What the quick setup script does

 The `setup.sh` script performs the following actions: